barryclark/jekyll-now/_posts/2016-09-30-swot-analysis.md

             <ul>
               <li>When I took IELTS, I scored 8.5 in Listening and 8 in Speaking.</li>
               <li>I am used to speaking in front of large groups of people, since I used to attend poetry reading competitions.</li>
+              <li>I have previously made presentations as part of my elementary and secondary education.</li>
               <li>I consider myself to be a good listener.</li>
             </ul>
           </td>